pulzze/autoflow-documentation/docs/ids/action-array-delete/tooltip.md

-This Action deletes the given element from Array.
-Returns a new Array without the element.
+Removes the given element from an array